Nigeria would privatise NNPC, amend royalties under draft oil reform bill

 The government would then pay cash for shares of the company and it would operate as a commercial entity without access to state funds.

-The changes would in theory make it easier for the struggling company to raise funds.
+The changes could make it easier for the struggling company to raise funds.
+However the bill does not require government to sell shares in the company and, unlike previous reform proposals, does not set a deadline for privitisation to be completed.

 The legislation would also amend controversial changes to deep offshore royalties made late last year by cutting the royalty that companies pay the government for offshore fields producing less than 15,000 barrels per day to 7.5% from 10%.